 Should I get a puppy?

 One of the first questions that people ask themselves is whether to get a puppy.
-Lots of people don't realize that puppies need almost constant attention.
 Do you have the time or the inclination to raise a puppy?
+Puppies require lots of time and attention.
+You will most likely need to work on house-training a puppy and socializing her to people, dogs and other animals.
 If you're gone for long periods of time, are you willing to pay for daycare or a sitter?
-Do you have the time to properly train your puppy?
-All puppies and dogs need to learn how to be well-behaved family members.
+All puppies and dogs need help learning how to be well-behaved family members.

 Other considerations when getting a puppy: Think about how big he'll be and how active he'll be when he grows up.
-If you live in an apartment in a city, a large dog may not be the best choice.
+If you live in an apartment in a city, you’ll want to make sure you have a space where you can exercise your dog if you choose one with a high energy level.
 If you're a couch potato, you may want an older or more sedentary dog.

 Should I get a purebred dog?